kirayatail/WhatsUp/README.md

 The WhatsUp Android client enables users to connect to the WhatsUp service and share, comment and rate annotations on a map.

+This project was created during DAT255-HT11 and shows a typical project that would receive grade 4 today.
+The course had different requirements and roadmap, and thus some artifacts that are expected today doesn't exist.

 Clone and build using Eclipse IDE
 ---------------------------------